 At a quick glance the Sphynx may appear to be hairless when in fact its body is covered in a soft down, similar to a peach.
 This is caused by a natural genetic mutation and the breed’s origin can be traced back to a hairless kitten born in 1966 in Canada.

 Fortunately, they seem to enjoy the water.
-As with most breeds of pedigree cats HCM has been reported but in general this breed is very resilient and not prone to any serious genetic or health issues.
+As with most breeds of pedigree cats hypertrophic cardiomyopathy (HCM) has been reported but in general this breed is very resilient and not prone to any serious genetic or health issues.

 Scottish Fold - £1,200 - £2,500

-With their cute looks and funny antics, the Scottish Fold is one of the most popular breeds of cat on YouTube and Instagram.
+With their cute looks and funny antics, Scottish Fold cats are one of the most popular breeds of cat on YouTube and Instagram.
 But these social media darlings are only a comparatively recent addition to the cat world.

 Indeed, the breed can easily be traced back to an obscure Scottish barn in the 1960s.
 A shepherd and cat enthusiast called William Ross spotted a cat with unusual folded ears and saw a once-in-a-lifetime opportunity to develop a new breed.